-- 42. Waikato-Tainui has a long history of Crown engagement and a long-standing relationship with the Crown and its various agencies. - 43.
-In the context of Treaty of Waitangi settlements, Waikato-Tainui has engaged extensively with the Crown to reach the following Waikato-Tainui historic Treaty Settlements: - a) Waikato- Maniapoto Maori Claims Settlement Act 1946; - b) Waikato Raupatu Claims Settlement Act 1995; - c) Waikato-Tainui Raupatu Claims (Waikato-River) Settlement Act 2010; - d) Commercial and non-commercial fishing claims settled by the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992; and - e) Aquaculture Reform (Repeals and Transitional Provisions) Act 2004. - 44.
-The above listed settlements and the mechanisms, agreements, accords (and the like) contained within them has given rise to further extensive and ongoing Crown engagement over time, across Waikato-Tainui and the Crown and their various ministries and agencies. - 45.
-This Deed of Mandate does not affect the existing mandates of Waikato hapuu, which relate to: - a) the Agreement in Principle signed between the Crown and Te Aakitai Waiohua on 16 August 2016 (see: https://www.govt.nz/treaty- settlement-documents/te-akitai-waiohua/); - b) the mandate of the Ngaati Te Ata Claims Support Whaanau Trust to negotiate a settlement as recognised by Ministers on 20 May 2011 (see: https://www.govt.nz/treaty-settlementdocuments/ngati-te-ata/); and - c) the mandate of the Ngaati Koheriki Claims Committee to negotiate a settlement as recognised by Ministers on 12 June 2012 (see: https://www.govt.nz/treaty-settlement-documents/ngati-koheriki/).
+- 43. Waikato-Tainui has a long history of Crown engagement and a long-standing relationship with the Crown and its various agencies. - 44.
+In the context of Treaty of Waitangi settlements, Waikato-Tainui has engaged extensively with the Crown to reach the following Waikato-Tainui historic Treaty Settlements: - i.
+Waikato- Maniapoto Maori Claims Settlement Act 1946; - ii.
+Waikato Raupatu Claims Settlement Act 1995; - iii.
+Waikato-Tainui Raupatu Claims (Waikato-River) Settlement Act 2010; - iv.
+Commercial and non-commercial fishing claims settled by the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992; and - v.
+Aquaculture Reform (Repeals and Transitional Provisions) Act 2004. - 45.
+The above listed settlements and the mechanisms, agreements, accords (and the like) contained within them have given rise to further extensive and ongoing Crown engagement over time, across Waikato-Tainui and the Crown and their various ministries and agencies.